REWARDS PROGRAM SELECTION CASE STUDY

 PROCESS

-Discovery, Ideation, UX Design
+Discovery, Ideation, UX Design, Interaction Design, Dev Hand-off

 DURATION